Euphrates: river in ancient Mesopotamia.

 The reconstruction of the ancient landscape is something of a puzzle.
 Several scholars have claimed that the shore of the Gulf was much more to the northwest, because Sumerian texts say that Eridu was close to the sea; on the other hand, geologists have shown that the shoreline has not really advanced or receded.
 Probably, the area was very marshy, and there were large, brackish lakes.
 This is confirmed by the fact that in Eridu, fish bones have been found of a species of bass that does not live in a salty climate.

-The Euphrates became a favorite mosaic in Christian art, as one of the four rivers in Paradise.
+The Euphrates became a artistic theme in Christian mosaic art, as one of the four rivers in Paradise.